indrajithbandara/liquideye/_waterhousings/c6000spii.md

   accessory3:
     type: port
     name: s-ld-4916
+description: "The housing is constructed from high-strength, extremely durable polyurethane.
+A Plexiglas back plate is secured using 5 recessed and captured hex drive stainless steel bolts.
+The detachable 2-stage pistol grip PGS1 is included.
+The C6000SPII package includes the S-LP-55 port and features an interchangeable port system for the Sony lens series.
+This water housing uses the S-LP Series Lens Port system."
 ---
 The housing is constructed from high-strength, extremely durable polyurethane.
 The controls are ergonomically designed and built using marine grade stainless steel, and tough composites.
 The housing controls include a front shutter button and zoom control.